llevintza/aws-fastify-prometheus/docs/DEVELOPMENT.md

 # Development Guide

-This document provides information for developers who want to contribute to or work with the `@xoon/fastify-prometheus-metrics` plugin.
+This document provides information for developers who want to contribute to or work with the `@llevintza/fastify-prometheus-metrics` plugin.

 ## Prerequisites

 - **Node.js**: Version 20.0.0 or higher (latest LTS recommended)
 - **Yarn**: Version 4.6.0 (managed via Corepack)
+- **Git**: For version control and contributing

 ## Package Manager